-Chanter 17 Notices of lease violation will also be issued to HUD Notice PIH 2022-01 requires the installation of Carbon 17-3 Chapter 17 Inspections 17.7 Intentionally Disengaging Smoke Detectors residents who purposely disengage the unit's HUD Notice PIH 2022-01 requires the installation of Carbon Monoxide (CO) alarms or detectors in certain Federally Assisted Housing by December 27, 2022.
-Section will be updated to include carbon monoxide detectors in addition to smoke detectors.
+Chapter 17 Notices of lease violation will also be issued to HUD Notice PIH 2022-01 requires the installation of Carbon 17-3 Inspections the smoke detector; removing smoke detector; Monoxide (CO) alarms or detectors in certain Federally Assisted Housing by December 27, 2022.
+Section will be updated to include carbon monoxide detectors in addition to smoke 17.7 Intentionally Disengaging Smoke Detectors failing to properly maintain the detector, removing batteries and failing to replace them; if applicable, failing to report a malfunctioning detector, unplugging a detector (inside its mounting box); or allowing it to dangle by its wiring or covering it. detectors.
 Update Section: Notices of lease violation will also be issued to residents who purposely disengage the unit's smoke and/or carbon monoxide detector(s).
-Disengagement includes disabling the detector; removing the detector; failing to properly maintain the detector, removing batteries and failing to replace them; if applicable, failing to report a malfunctioning detector, unplugging a detector (inside its mounting box) 17-3 Chapter 22 Lease Terminations 22.1.2.3 Notice Timing Requirements 22.1.2.3 Notice Timing and Requirements SLHA shall give written notice of the proposed termination of the lease: • 14 days in the case of failure to pay rent • 10 days for criminal activity or any activity that threatens the safety and welfare of other residents, SLHA employees or persons residing in the immediate vicinity of the premises • 60 days for over-income households • 30 days in any other case HUD Notice PIH 2021-29 requires a minimum of 30-day notice to support families at risk of eviction for non-payment of rent.
+Disengagement includes disabling the detector; removing the detector; failing to properly maintain the detector, removing batteries and failing to replace them; if applicable, failing to report a malfunctioning detector, unplugging a detector (inside its mounting box) Chapter 22 Lease Terminations 22.1.2.3 Notice Timing Requirements 22.1.2.3 Notice Timing and Requirements SLHA shall give written notice of the proposed termination of the lease: 14 days in the case of failure to pay rent 10 days for criminal activity or any activity that threatens the safety and welfare of other residents, SLHA employees or persons residing in the immediate vicinity of the premises 60 days for over-income households 30 days in any other case HUD Notice PIH 2021-29 requires a minimum of 30-day notice to support families at risk of eviction for non-payment of rent.
 The current "14 days" notice will be updated to "30 days."
 22-2